Do You Qualify For Non-Collectable Status?

 Alternatives to Pursue If You Do Not Qualify as Currently Not Collectible

-Taking Control of Your Tax Debt Relief
+Taking Control of Your Tax Debt Relief with the CNC Tax Program

 When it comes to debt relief, it’s vital to get professional help as early as possible.
 Ignoring the problem may only make it worse, as the IRS can collect your tax debt for 10 years after the date your unpaid taxes are due or the date the return was filed.
 During this period, you may face extreme collection methods such as additional interest fees, penalties and seizure of your property and wages.